Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Wrought from Moonsilver/Far-Ranging Eye/Reflections on Adversity.md

 ## Special activation rules

 This Evocation can’t be purchased with experience.
-It awakens for free when the wielder discovers evidence of a previously unknown plot against her or someone to whom she has a positive Tie.
+It awakens for free when the wielder discovers evidence of a previously unknown plot against her or someone to whom she has a positive [[Intimacy|Tie]].